 - Programs with professors and instructors who’ve worked on projects you’ve heard of

 - Programs that attract talented learners and creators

 If you can reach out to alumni directly, that’s even better than reading reviews on the program’s website.
-They’re going to cherry pick their testimonials, and only feature ones that make them look appealing.
-Offer to buy an alumni in the area coffee in exchange for picking her brain about the program—that’s way more valuable than the program’s website.
+They’re going to cherry-pick their testimonials and only feature ones that make them look appealing.
+Offer to buy an alumnus in the area coffee in exchange for picking her brain about the program—that’s way more valuable than the program’s website.

 Check on Reddit.
 Email a professor and ask to meet him.
 Attend this semester’s capstone showcase.
 Do your research.